 Are Testing Requirements from the FDA Enough?

-In short, many devices that are deemed low or medium risk gain FDA approval without extensive testing, and the extensive costs of thorough testing on high-risk devices leads many manufacturers to attempt to circumvent the PMA process.
+In short, many devices that are deemed low or medium risk gain FDA approval without extensive testing, and the extensive cost of thorough testing on high-risk devices leads many manufacturers to attempt to circumvent the PMA process.
 This can be detrimental to the unassuming consumer/patient, and require the legal help of a seasoned dangerous medical devices attorney.

 Notable FDA Approved Device Recalls

 Headline-worthy recalls in the FDA’s past have ranged from a Medtronic defibrillator wire that was not tested in a clinical trial to faulty pelvic mesh devices that severely decreased the quality of life for thousands of women.
-Many cases are made worse by the fact that the devices cannot be removed without serious risk, as seen in the case of pelvic mesh implants and a metal-on-metal hip implant that leaked toxic metal ions into patients’ blood.
+Many cases are made worse by the fact that the devices cannot be removed without serious risk, as seen in the case of pelvic mesh implants and metal-on-metal hip implants that leaked toxic metal ions into patients’ blood.
 Though the FDA quickly took steps to take these products from the market, the damage was irreversible for many.

 You’ve Been Injured: What’s Next?